LukeCarrier/moodle-ubiquitous/_docs/roles/app-saml/saml.md

 ### Requirements

-To fully function and be able to store the browser sessions, the IDP proxy requires a data store to save the data.
+To fully function and be able to store the browser sessions, the IdP proxy requires a data store to save the data.
 One option to use as data store is Redis, for which we have a [role here](../redis.md).

 ## Identity Provider